The Purple Carrot: Healthy and Ideal for Weight Loss

 - 1 glass of water (200 ml)

-- The first thing you do is wash the purple carrots and apple well.
+- The first thing you do is wash the purple carrots and apple and then, quarter the apple to ease blending

-- Then, blend the carrots and apple and pour into your favorite glass.
+- Then, blend the carrots and apple and pour the mixture into a glass

-- Now, add the cup of water and lemon juice.
+- Now, add the water and lemon juice, stir and enjoy

-It’s a sweet, sour and tart flavor you’ll enjoy, and it’ll give your health a boost.
+It’s a sweet, sour and tart flavor you’ll enjoy, and it’ll give your nutrient boost.

 If you aren’t already enjoying the benefits of purple carrots, now is the time.